adarshkeshri/Face-Recognition-System/README.md

 - [License](#license)

 ## About
-This repository contains a real-time Face Recognition System implemented in Python.
-It uses OpenCV and Haar Cascade files to detect and recognize faces in real-time using a webcam.
-The system achieves an accuracy of about 90% on the provided dataset.
+The Face Recognition System is a Python-based real-time facial recognition application that utilizes the power of OpenCV and Haar Cascade files to detect and identify faces through a webcam.
+With an accuracy rate of approximately 90% on the provided dataset, this system has been designed for various applications, from security and access control to personalized user experiences.
+The project aims to make face recognition technology accessible and easy to implement in diverse contexts.

 ## Repository Files
 - **Main.py**: The main script to run the face recognition system.